 And we always get attracted to things that are of higher value and are not in our possession.
 Who doesn’t want a big house, a luxurious car, and a couple of girlfriends or boyfriends?

-Doing so, we simply start to devalue things that are in our possession in the current moment.
+Doing so, we simply start to devalue things that are in our possession at the current moment.
 You begin to degrade your goals, dreams, and whatever it might be associated with that thing.
-Meaning, the thing we are doing right now has no meaning.
+This means the thing we are doing right now has no meaning.
 It has no great purpose to be served because it doesn’t even have a more significant value than the thing the other person is doing.

 But if you value your job, your purpose, your dreams, or yourself, then no matter how good or better a person and his/her job is, you’ll never make any comparison.
 You never feel bad about whatever you’re doing in the present situation.
 You’ll never get attracted to get distracted and remain focused on the purpose you stand for.